Complex Knowledge Base Question Answering: A Survey: Information Retrieval-based Methods

 \paratitle{Augmenting entity representation with textual information.} Instead of directly complementing sentences to the question-specific graph as nodes, Xiong \etal~\cite{Xiong-ACL-2019} and Han \etal~\cite{Han-EMNLP-2020} proposed to fuse extra textual information into the entity representation as the second way (shown in the middle of Figure~\ref{fig:supplement}).
-Xiong \etal~\cite{Xiong-ACL-2019} proposed an end-to-end model, which consists of a subgraph reader to accumulate the knowledge of the question-specific graph and a text reader to obtain knowledge-aware information of sentences with the text-linked entity representations through a novel conditional gating mechanism.
+Xiong \etal~\cite{Xiong-ACL-2019} designed a novel conditional gating mechanism to obtain knowledge-aware information of sentences under the guidance of text-linked entity representations extracted with a subgraph reader.
 Such knowledge-aware information of sentences is further aggregated to enhance the entity representations to complement incomplete KB.
 Similarly, Han \etal~\cite{Han-EMNLP-2020} fused textual information of sentences into entity representations.
-In their settings, every sentence is regarded as a hyperedge connecting all of its involved entities and document can be viewed as a hypergraph.
-Based on hypergraph convolutional networks~(HGCN)~\cite{Feng-AAAI-2019}, they encoded the sentences in document and fused sentence representations into sentence-linked entity representations.
+In their settings, every sentence is regarded as a hyperedge connecting all of its involved entities, and a document can be viewed as a hypergraph.
+Based on hypergraph convolutional networks~(HGCN)~\cite{Feng-AAAI-2019}, they encoded the sentences in the document and fused sentence representations into sentence-linked entity representations.

 \paratitle{Supplementing incomplete graph with pre-trained KB embeddings.} In knowledge base completion (KBC) task, knowledge base embeddings have been adopted to alleviate the sparsity of KB by performing missing link prediction.
 Inspired by that, Apoorv \etal~\cite{Apoorv-ACL-2020} utilized pre-trained knowledge base embeddings to address the incomplete KB issue as shown at the right side of Figure~\ref{fig:supplement}.
 Specifically, they pre-trained KB embeddings (\ie entity and relation embeddings) with ComplEX~\cite{Trouillon-complexe-2016} approach and predicted the answer via a triple scoring function taking the triples in the format of (topic entity, question, answer entity) as inputs.
 To make questions fit into original ComplEX scoring function, they map Roberta~\cite{Liu-roberta-2019} embeddings of question into the complex space of same dimension.
 By leveraging the pre-trained knowledge from global KBs, they implicitly complemented the incomplete question-specific graph.